RogerVFbr/serverless-quarkus-spring-lambda-ssm/README.md

    notepad C:\Users\<YOUR_WINDOWS_USER_NAME>\.aws\credentials
     ```

-2. Use provided script to generate a local profile with the acquired credentials by running the
+2. Generate a local profile with the acquired credentials by running the
    command below from the project's root folder. *Pay close attention to the syntax with double
    dashes and spacing*.
 Replace **<ACCESS_KEY_ID>** and **<SECRET_ACCESS_KEY>** by your aqcuired
    credentials.